getnamingo/registry/README.md

 - **DNS Interface**: Zone file generator with native DNSSEC signing for BIND 9 and Knot DNS, including NSEC3 support (RFC 9276-compliant).
 Also supports OpenDNSSEC and NSD via external signing.

-- **Database Compatibility**: Fully supports MySQL/MariaDB and offers beta support for PostgreSQL, providing flexibility to match users' technical needs and infrastructure for seamless integration and peak performance.
+- **Database Compatibility**: Fully supports MariaDB and offers beta support for PostgreSQL, providing flexibility to match users' technical needs and infrastructure for seamless integration and peak performance.

 - **GDPR & NIS2 Compliance**: Namingo supports both GDPR and NIS2 requirements, including contact validation and encrypted data storage.
 For implementation details, see our [Encryption Guide](docs/encryption.md).